 Section 8.6: Bulletin Boards

-Bulletin boards are a great resource on your floor.
-You can use them to share information.
-They can be used for passive programming.
-Or they can be purely fun and social in nature.
+Bulletin boards can share information, be a passive program, and can be purely fun and social in nature.
 Here are some suggestions for bulletin boards that draw eyes year-round:

 - Make it interactive.
 Use things students can touch, move, and write on.